projectcalico/calico/docs/CalicoSwarm.md

 ## Installing Swarm on your cluster
 Now that Calico networking is configured on our cluster, lets join our nodes into a Docker Swarm cluster.

 We'll use the token based discovery backend, so let's first create the token which will identify our swarm.
 To do this, run the following on your **client**.
-Note that docker commands may need to be run with root privaliges depending on your docker installation.
+Note that docker commands may need to be run with root privileges depending on your docker installation.
 ```
 docker pull swarm
 docker run --rm swarm create